 In 1857, a lot and a small building (a former print shop), on the north side of East Wayne Street, between Conant and Gibbs, was purchased.
 In 1868, the church relocated its building to its present site on the south side of East Wayne Street.

 In the 1850s, the congregation was served by a lay minister and then an itinerant pastor.
 Rev. Kaeding faithfully served this church for 32 years riding horseback every other week to hold services from 1864-1896.

 The year, 1938, marked an unsurpassed spiritual rebirth of this congregation: Maumee’s population steadily increased, the advent of cars in every home eliminated transportation problems, and with the potential of many new families without a church home formed enough basis for this little “preaching station” to become a fully-chartered church of the American Lutheran Church.
 On June 2, 1938, St. Paul’s Lutheran Church was established as a Mission Congregation of the Michigan District of the American Lutheran Church.

-Growth of its mission and ministry enabled the church to expand its physical structure in 1941, 1951, and to build a larger, new sanctuary in 1959, being dedicated on July 17, 1960.
-On July 31, 1980 the Hull property on the north side of East Wayne Street was purchased by the congregation and in 1984, with joint effort with the City of Maumee the property was constructed into a parking facility.
-The Weilbauer property at East Wayne and Gibbs Streets was purchased on October 31, 1980.
+Growth of its mission and ministry enabled the church to expand its physical structure in 1941, 1951 and to build a larger new sanctuary in 1959, being dedicated on July 17, 1960.
+In July, 1980, property on the north side of East Wayne Street was purchased by the congregation and in 1984, with joint effort with the City of Maumee, the property was constructed into a parking facility.
+Additional property at East Wayne and Gibbs was purchased in October, 1980.

-The members of St. Paul’s Evangelical Lutheran Church have every reason to be proud of their efforts in the expansion and building of the new church, to the glory of God, for they have not only kept the faith, but shared it with others and will continue to do so until the Day of our Lord.
+The members of St. Paul’s Evangelical Lutheran Church have every reason to be proud of their efforts over the years to the glory of God, for they have not only kept the faith, but shared it with others and will continue to do so until the Day of the Lord.